CheViana/load-testing-tips/article.md

 Now there's the question of how much load should the tool apply to web app.
 That is also a question to answer which one can use logs/monitoring of legacy app.
 It's likely the case that user load for legacy app fluctuates a lot during the course of day or week.
 Determine the min, avg and max RPS legacy app handled during say last month (same datetime range used in previous analysis of how load should split between page types), and swing from there.
 I would suggest following formula for RPS in load testing session: `max(avgRPS * 3, 2 * maxRPS)`.
 Simplest formula good enough for most is `2 * maxRPS`.
 If user traffic is anticipated to grow in future, use anticipated future `maxRPS` instead of one derived from logs.

 There is another way to think about target load - in terms of simultaneous users.
 One can compute what is max amount of users quering the app at the same time, and use that for value of simulated users in load testing session.
 Most load testing tools only allow to specify amount of simulated users, not target RPS.
 Simulated user request should be close to real life.
-In case app users are live people (not other apps), it makes sense to introduce small delay between requests simulated user makes, and make sure tool reuses HTTP connection for requests from same artificial user.
+In case app users are live people (not other apps), it makes sense to introduce small delay between requests simulated user makes (e.g. JMeter's DelayTimer), and make sure tool reuses HTTP connection for requests from same artificial user (e.g. JMeter's HttpClient class and options).
 Some load testing tools allow to write involved scenario: user-thread queries thome page, then product list, then product list page 2, then product detail, then does checkout.
-It can be easier to write scenario this way, yet it is important to make sure created RPS level is representative of real life traffic.
+It can be easier to write scenario this way, instead of defining how much RPS should go to which page, yet it is important to make sure created load level is representative of real life traffic.

 It is good idea to investigate both RPS level and simultaneous users level, and make sure both of those are covered with big gap by amount of artificial load you're gonna apply.